 Right in the heart of St James’, dominating Waterloo Place, rises the majestic form of Sofitel London St James.
 The magnificent architecture and dazzling white stone on the outside belie the myriad delicate touches on the inside.

 The rooms are classically decorated and appointed, designed with features by Hermes and drawing on a palette of blacks, whites and muted pastels.

 Restaurant-wise Sofitel London St James boasts Wild Honey St James, serving fine French and British cuisine from it’s beautiful ground floor restaurant.
-The new cocktail menu at St James’s Bar, entitled Passport, and is inspired by countries from around the world.
+The new cocktail menu at St James’s Bar, entitled Passport, is inspired by countries from around the world.
 But, is it blue?
 You’ll have to find out…

 Contemporary, luxury lifestyle hotel, ME London, is the flagship property for the ME by Meliá brand, located in the cultural heart of London, making it the perfect place to stay after going out for drinks in Covent Garden on seeing a play.

 ME London is home to the renowned Radio Rooftop Bar with panoramic views of the city’s skyline from Tower Bridge to the Houses of Parliament.
 The hotel also boasts international dining outlets of STK (a world famous steak house) and Radio Rooftop (for breakfast) and lounge bar Marconi Lounge.

 The chain hotel that feels like anything but, the Four Seasons is a one-of-a-kind luxury hotel from the moment you enter and find yourself in a reception unspeakably plush with black marble, black leather furniture and red silk wallpaper.